 History of the Church

-“St. Mary Magdalene was founded in February 1881.
-The church was a result of the growth of heavy industry in Homestead, particularly the steel industry, and the subsequent growth of population to work in the mills.
-At first, Masses were held in a local grocery store.
-In December of 1881, land was purchased on Amity Street for a church and a one story frame church was constructed.
+“St. Mary Magdalene was founded in February 1881, as a result of the growth of the steel industry in Homestead and the growing population of mill workers and their families.
+People attended Mass at a local grocery store until December of 1881, when land was purchased on Amity Street for a church and a one story frame church was constructed.
 Due to the rapid growth of industry in Homestead, this first church was soon found to be inadequate and a new frame church was built in 1888.
-This church was not destined to last long.
-A fire in December 1890 destroyed the new church, the school and the convent.
-The congregation had to move back to the original church until another new church could be built.
+Sadly, this church did not last long – a fire in December 1890 destroyed it as well as the school and convent.
+The congregation had to move back to the original church until another new one could be built.

 The cornerstone of the new church was laid on October 20, 1895 and the completed church was dedicated on December 13, 1896.
-This new church, built of stone on Amity Street, was large.
-It had steeples 150 feet high and seating for 1,200.
+This large new church on Amity street had steeples 150 ft high and seating for 1,200.
 Unfortunately, it suffered the same fate as its predecessor.
 On March 13, 1932, the church was totally destroyed by a fire.
 Again, a new church was built and dedicated on May 21, 1936.
 This church was also struck by fire in November 1977.
 Although the church suffered significant damage, the building itself was saved and restored.

 Unfortunately, the parish continued to struggle financially.
 Beginning in June of 2006, the parish conducted a study to determine the number of church buildings it could support.
 Based on the result of this study, the parish decided to close St. Mary Magdalene Church.
 The final Mass in the church was celebrated on October 24, 2009 and the building was formally closed on November 1, 2009.”